Translating Sanskrit & Pali Terms from Meditation, Yoga, Ayurveda, Buddhism & Vedanta

 Dhatu.
 A Sanskrit word which literally means, “that which supports the body.”
 It is one of the seven body tissues.

 Dosha.
 A Sanskrit term referring to three forces or constitutional types in Ayurveda: vata, pitta, and kapha.
 Each dosha is associated with elements found in inner and outer environments: Vata (space and air), Pitta (fire and water or liquid), Kapha (earth and liquid.)
 Doshas are principles which create one’s specific mental and physical characteristics.
 While everyone has a combination of all three, one or two tend to predominate.
-By identifying one’s primary dosha, it helps to reveal the best recipe for living life and making the most nourishing personal choices.
+By identifying one’s primary dosha, it reveals the best recipe for living life and making the most nourishing personal choices.

 Drishti.
 The Sanskrit word for view or sight.
 Directed focus of gaze, such as toward the tip of the nose, or at the 3rd eye maintained during asana or meditation.